 In China, Chinese New Year is celebrated in late January, early February.
 Fireworks and a huge parade led by a silk dancing dragon, people carrying glowing lanterns are all part of the New Year festivities.

 Denmark has a New Year tradition that many people till this day follow.
 People collect and save dishes throughout the year and on New Year’s Eve, throw these dishes at the front door of their friends and neighbours.
 The more the broken plates, the more friends one shall have in the coming year.

 New Year in France is known as ‘Jour Des Trennes’.
 A special feast called ‘Le Réveillon De Saint-Sylvestre’ is organised.
-Splendid parties are thrown, families get together and seafood and champagne is enjoyed.
+Splendid parties are thrown, families get together and seafood and champagne are enjoyed.

 In The United States, Thanksgiving kicks off the festive season.
 It is celebrated fourth Thursday of November and is a day of giving thanks for the blessing of the harvest.
 Spending time with the family over a festive Turkey dinner, watching the Macy’s Day Thanksgiving Parade, and giving thanks for all the good things in our lives is what the Thanksgiving holiday is all about.

 Different cultures celebrate occasions and festivals in their own unique ways whether it’s a one-day affair or a month-long celebration, the warmth and happiness, the fun and frolic the love and time shared with family and friends is wonderfully common to all!
 Have a Special occasion coming up and don’t know where to start?
 Contact the Team at End2End Events and we’ll look after it for you.